adriangh3orghe/STARmeds_dash/translation_sara/readme.md

 READme

-I modified app.R to include translation to Indonesian Not working properly for all labels, but getting there.
+I modified app.R to include translation to Indonesian.

+Not working properly for all labels, but getting there.
 Using a csv file with translation, which I created in the google sheet below - this is nto very automatized, I add new items to the translation google sheet and then save it as a .csv file.